Hydrogeologist

 - International Association of Hydrogeologists (IAH)

-Further study at Masters or PhD level is possible and some employers may support this.
-Many employers will encourage you to become chartered with a relevant professional body.
-You'll need to show that you regularly undertake a range of CPD activities and have relevant experience at a specific level.
+Further study at Masters or PhD level is possible, and some employers support this.
+Many employers encourage chartered status with a relevant professional body, requiring regular CPD activities and relevant experience.

 Career prospects

-There are opportunities for a varied career within hydrogeology, both in the UK and overseas.
-Career progression is dependent on skills and ability, but can be fast within groundwater specialisms.
-You’ll need to regularly undertake a range of CPD opportunities.
+Hydrogeology offers varied career opportunities in the UK and abroad.
+Career progression depends on skills and ability but can be rapid within groundwater specialisms.
+Regular CPD is essential.